Burnley vs Arsenal: Supporters clash after Martin Odegaard wins points for Gunners

 Supporters goaded each other and there appeared to be missiles thrown between the two sections, including plastic bottles.

-There were repeated tannoy calls for fans to leave the area and calm was restored after a handful of minutes.
+There were repeated tannoy calls for fans to leave the area and calm was restored after a few minutes.

 Martin Odegaard's first-half free-kick gave Arsenal their first away win of the season to leave Burnley winless from their opening five games.